codecrafters-io/redis-geocoding-algorithm/README.md

 ```

 > [!NOTE]
-> Latitude varies from -85.05112878 to 85.05112878 and not -90 to 90.
+> The latitude range Redis accepts is +/-85.05112878 and not +/-90.
 This is because of the [Web Mercator projection](https://en.wikipedia.org/wiki/Web_Mercator_projection) used to project the Earth onto a 2D plane.

 These intermediate values are combined in the next steps to calculate a "score".